Consistent Zero-Shot Imitation with Contrastive Goal Inference: Experimental Details

 \section{Experimental Details}

 We ran our experiments building off the JaxGCRL benchmark \citep{jaxgcrl}.
 Unless otherwise mentioned, we used the same hyperparameters as that implementation. $\alpha$ used for Maximum Entropy IRL was 1e-5.
-For the FB representation, we use the same encoder networks as in JaxGCRL and the same actor and critic learning rates.
+For the FB representation and HILP baselines, we use the same encoder networks as in JaxGCRL and the same actor and critic learning rates.
+The metric value net for the HILP baseline similarly uses the JaxGCRL encoder architecture for the phi network.
 For the context encoder, we also use the JaxGCRL encoder and train to predict the mean and variance of a Gaussian.
+The backbone MLP of the JaxGCRL encoder networks has a hidden width of 256 units, hidden depth of 2 layers, and 1 skip connection.
+We use the Swish activation after each hidden Dense layer.
+We used the seed 2 to train each type of policy.